-The Human Resources section of the Employee Handbook on the intranet

-(http://slhicmsprod/administrative-services/employee-handbook/) contains important safety-related information including policies on eye protection, fire extinguisher training, footwear in laboratory areas, glove use, and protective clothing.
+The HR section of the Employee Handbook contains important safety-related information including policies on eye protection, fire extinguisher training, footwear in lab areas, glove use, and protective clothing.
 Included in the handbook are links to UW-Madison employee health and safety information.
-The WSLH also has a detailed "Chemical Hygiene Plan and General Laboratory Safety Plan" (AG DR SAFETY GENOP 102), which contains comprehensive information on general laboratory safety procedures and operations, including chemical storage, waste disposal, safety showers, fume hoods, controlling exposure, employee safety training, housekeeping, emergency procedures, and more.
-To ensure the safety and well-being of all WSLH personnel, new employees must become familiar with basic safety precautions before working in the laboratory, all employees must annually review the Chemical Hygiene Plan.
+The WSLH also has a detailed "Chemical Hygiene Plan and General Laboratory Safety Plan" (SAFETY LABWIDE GENOP 102), which contains comprehensive information on general lab safety procedures and operations, including chemical storage, waste disposal, safety showers, fume hoods, controlling exposure, employee safety training, housekeeping, emergency procedures, and more.
+To ensure the safety and well-being of all WSLH personnel, new employees must become familiar with safety precautions before working in the laboratory, and all employees must annually review the Chemical Hygiene Plan.